Gravel Size Chart and Different Types explained with pictures

 4. What size of gravel is best for a driveway?

-#3 gravel is the best size for driveways since it provides a stable platform and proper drainage thanks to its medium-sized diameter.
+#3 Gravel is the best size for driveways since it provides a stable platform and proper drainage thanks to its medium-sized diameter.

 5. What is 10mm gravel used for?